Many students choose to take a Gap Year between high school and college, but what does a Gap Year really mean and how do colleges view them?

 Loosely defined, a Gap-Year is a time period taken off between high school and college meant to explore a career path through interning or work, to study and learn in a new environment or abroad, or to volunteer with a service organization at home or abroad.

 It is highly recommended that students who are considering a Gap Year should follow the normal college application process during their senior year and, once accepted, work with each individual college or university to apply for a deferred enrollment.

 NACAC, the National Association for College Admissions Counseling, offers a starting point for researching Gap Years.
 Click here for more information.

-As with any type of “program”, there is a myriad of choices, from for-profit travel groups, to government and non-profit service programs, paid-consultants, to sites to help you design your own Gap Year.
+As with any type of “program”, there is a myriad of choices, from for-profit travel groups to government and non-profit service programs, to paid consultants and sites to help you design your own Gap Year.

 Non-Profit and Government-based programs:

 Universities with Gap Year Deferral programs or their own Gap Year programs